-Traditionally, American leaders were guided by the ideal that a "free government is good where an educated people make their own laws"-William Penn.
+Traditionally, American leaders were guided by the basic ideal that an educated people were capable of making their own laws.
 And the guiding political principle of education has been that all politics is local.
 With those ideas in mind, the rise of the Junto, American Lyceum, and Chautaugua Movements made political and practical sense.
 For centuries, community-driven public schools made sense.
-With the politics of education remaining local, family and community members safeguarded children from the effects of state and federal political corruption and allowed beneficial political movements to positively impact schools.
+With the politics of education remaining local, family and community members safeguarded children from the effects of state and federal political corruption and allowed beneficial social movements to positively impact schools.

 Look at the Civil Rights Movement.
 The U.S. finally took up the fight for both improved quality of education and equal access to it.
 It was more than a social movement.
 It was more than a march towards equality.
-It was a bloody political fight with some politically powerful people working against the advancement of quality education for "all" children.
+It was a bloody political battle with some politically powerful people working against the advancement of quality education for "all" children.
 As a former "executive branch 'lobbyist' for Presidents John F. Kennedy [JFK] and Lyndon B. Johnson [LBJ]," Samuel Halperin offered this insight.

-"In a Congress long dominated by southern conservatives, 'adult basic education' became conflated with efforts by liberals and the growing civil rights movement to teach 'Negroes' how to pass the literacy tests that southern states had erected as effective barriers to the exercise of voting rights" (2006, 2).
+In a Congress long dominated by southern conservatives, 'adult basic education' became conflated with efforts by liberals and the growing civil rights movement to teach 'Negroes' how to pass the literacy tests that southern states had erected as effective barriers to the exercise of voting rights.
+(Halperin, 2006, p.
+2)

-"[W]hen the civil rights issue came up, of course the educational implications were involved" (Keppel, 1964, 19).
-Aware of the political barriers to passing federal education law, JFK tried nonetheless because of a sincere concern "about dropouts" and the

-"unemployed youth" (18).
-President Kennedy pushed hard but failed to pass his omnibus education legislation (Vinovskis, 2010, 6).
+"When the civil rights issue came up, of course the educational implications were involved" (Keppel, 1964, p.
+19).
+Aware of the political barriers to passing federal education law, JFK tried nonetheless because of a sincere concern "about dropouts" and the "unemployed youth" (18).
+Kennedy pushed hard but failed to pass his omnibus education legislation (Vinovskis, 2010, p.
+6).